 The associate dean for the program notifies the student in writing that they have received a communication from an individual who perceives that the student has a problem with professional comportment.
 The written notice will include a description of the reported problem with professional comportment along with a copy of these procedures.
 The associate dean for the program meets informally with the student as soon as possible.
-At that meeting, or as soon thereafter as possible, the associate dean for the program can do one or more of the following:
+At that meeting, or as soon thereafter as possible, the associate dean for the program may do one or more of the following:

-- Advise the student. - Recommend that the student seek professional assistance, at the student's expense. - Gather additional information through contacts with the student, their peers, faculty, professional consultants, and/or any other source deemed to have relevant information.
-With the student's concurrence, they can be referred for a medical, psychiatric, and/or psychological evaluation.
-With student consent, the written report from the healthcare provider will be included in the student case file.

-• Refer the case to GW Nursing ASAC Subcommittee.
-The associate dean for the program notifies the student in writing that the case is under review.
+- · Advise the student. - Recommend that the student seek professional assistance, at the student's expense. - Gather additional information through contacts with the student, their peers, faculty, professional consultants, and/or any other source deemed to have relevant information.
+With the student's concurrence, they may be referred for a medical, psychiatric, and/or psychological evaluation.
+With student consent, the written report from the healthcare provider will be included in the student case file. - Notify the senior associate dean for academic affairs and refer the case to GW Nursing ASAC Subcommittee.
+The senior associate dean notifies the student in writing that the case is under review.

 The ASAC Subcommittee investigates the allegation by reviewing the student's confidential file and conducting transcribed information gathering sessions.
-The student under review and the student's advisor can attend the information gathering sessions.
-While the student's advisor can accompany the student to these sessions, the advisor cannot participate in the sessions or in any part of the Comportment process (the role of the advisor is limited to consultation with the student they are advising; they cannot address the Subcommittee, question witnesses, or speak on behalf of the student they are advising).
-The student can submit written questions to be answered by persons interviewed by the ASAC Subcommittee, but the procedure regarding their questioning is left to the sole discretion of the ASAC Subcommittee, including whether the questions submitted by the student are modified and/or posed to the persons interviewed.
-The student also can suggest persons be interviewed by the ASAC Subcommittee, but the decision to interview such persons is left to the sole discretion of the ASAC Subcommittee.
-The student can speak on their own behalf and can submit other materials for review.
+The student under review and the student's advisor may attend the information gathering sessions.
+While the student's advisor may accompany the student to these sessions, the advisor may not participate in the sessions or in any part of the Comportment process (the role of the advisor is limited to consultation with the student they are advising; they may not address the Subcommittee, question witnesses, or speak on behalf of the student they are advising).
+The student may submit written questions to be answered by persons interviewed by the ASAC Subcommittee, but the procedure regarding their questioning is left to the sole discretion of the ASAC Subcommittee, including whether the questions submitted by the student are modified and/or posed to the persons interviewed.
+The student also may suggest persons be interviewed by the ASAC Subcommittee, but the decision to interview such persons is left to the sole discretion of the ASAC Subcommittee.
+The student may speak on their own behalf and may submit other materials for review.
 The materials and/or statements to be considered and the weight to be given to them are left to the sole discretion of the ASAC Subcommittee.
 The student and the student's advisor cannot be present when the ASAC Subcommittee meets in executive session.

 Meetings of the ASAC Subcommittee are confidential.
 Minutes of the ASAC Subcommittee are placed in the student's confidential file upon the completion of the review.
-The ASAC Subcommittee makes its final written recommendation(s) to the vice dean using the GW Nursing template form.
-The ASAC Subcommittee Chair can review and sign the final recommendation(s) on behalf of the ASAC Subcommittee.
+The ASAC Subcommittee makes its final written recommendation(s) to the senior associate dean for academic affairs using the School of Nursing template form.
+The ASAC Subcommittee Chair may review and sign the final recommendation(s) on behalf of the ASAC Subcommittee.
 The recommendation(s) could include, but is (are) not limited to, one or more of the following:

-- Advising the student. - Recommending that the student seek professional assistance, at the student's expense. - Recommending conditions with which the student must comply in order to continue in GW Nursing. - Recommending sanctions, which can include but is not limited to, reprimand, probation, dismissal. - The confidential file be made part of the student's permanent academic record.
+- · Advising the student. - Recommending that the student seek professional assistance, at the student's expense. - Recommending conditions with which the student must comply in order to continue in GW Nursing. - Recommending sanctions, which may include but is not limited to, reprimand, probation, dismissal. - The confidential file be made part of the student's permanent academic record.